Oumar Tchomogo

-Oumar Tchomogo (born 7 January 1978) is a Beninese former professional footballer who played as a forward, and current manager, who most recently was in charge of the Benin national team.
+Oumar Tchomogo (born 7 January 1978) is a Beninese football manager and former professional player who is assistant coach for Ligue 2 club Niort.

 Club career

-Born in Cotonou, Tchomogo began his career in 1996 with local club ASPAC FC.
+Born in Bohicon, Tchomogo began his career in 1996 with local club ASPAC FC.
 He moved to French side Grenoble Foot 38 in 1998 where in three years he scored 11 goals from 53 games.
 Following his departure from Grenoble in 2001, he played for ASOA Valence, En Avant de Guingamp and Amiens SC.
+He acquired French nationality by naturalization on 18 February 2002.

 In the summer of 2005, he moved to Portuguese side Vitória de Setúbal.
 During his time with the club, he was a regular in the side under the management of Luís Norton de Matos.
 He appeared for the Sadinos in their very first Supertaça Cândido de Oliveira against Benfica.
 In January of the following year, he left Vitória for Baniyas SC.
 His stay proved to be unsuccessful as he only managed two appearances in the entire season.

 In the summer of 2006 he returned to Portugal, this time to play for Vitória de Guimarães.
 Following his spell with Vitória de Guimarães, he left for Portimonense where he remained for one season.
 Following his departure from Portimonense in the summer of 2008, he played for Chambéry, Al Kharaitiyat and ASOA Valence.
 In the summer of 2012, he signed for French lower-league side UMS Montélimar.